- High-tech options and features

 As for off-road performance, the Ram Rebel adds a helping of off-road ability but is no Baja basher like the Ford F-150 Raptor.
 With standard four-wheel drive, a suspension that’s raised an inch, Goodyear Wrangler Duratrac tires, and an electronic locking rear differential, the Rebel is still quite capable off the beaten path.

 The 2020 Ram 1500 has wide seats, ample space for up to six adults, and a bed with more hidden storage than a bank vault.

 The 2020 Ram 1500 is as close to a true luxury pickup truck as you can buy today, with a cabin that is easily best-in-class.
-We give it 9 out of 10 accordingly, with points for the Crew Cab’s front and rear seats, and its ability to carry people and cargo.
-(Read more about how we rate cars.)
+We give it 7 out of 10 accordingly, with points for the Crew Cab’s ability to carry people and cargo.

 Available in extended- and crew-cab form (badged Quad Cab and Crew Cab), the Ram 1500 offers four front-hinged doors no matter which you choose.
 The extended-cab version offers decent rear seat room, while crew-cab models are downright cavernous, and front passengers are treated to comfortable seats no matter what.
 A three-seat bench is available in the front, but most Rams come with two buckets and a massive, configurable center console.
 Rear seats on the crew-cab model can slide forward and aft, and the backrest can be adjusted as well, something other trucks lack.